User25514/Santi-Logger/Privacy.md

-# VRCat Privacy Policy
+# Santi Logger Privacy Policy

-Last Updated: 01/06/2025
+Last Updated: 19/06/2025
-> Age verification has been added to VR-Cat.
+> Age verification has been added to Santi Logger.
 Policy changes include how 18+ flags are stored and processed, as well as additional information surrounding integration and data processing.

-VRCat is a Discord bot designed to assist with moderation and group management for communities using the VRChat platform.
+Santi Logger is a Discord bot designed to assist with moderation and group management for communities using the VRChat platform.
 It is developed and maintained by an independent UK-based programmer, who also acts as the Data Controller for all personal data collected and processed through the bot under the UK General Data Protection Regulation (UK GDPR).

 > ⚠️What is “Personal Data”
 > In this policy, personal data refers to any information that can be used to identify an individual, either directly or indirectly.
 This can include things like Discord User IDS, VRChat User IDS, audit action references, and VRChat Group and Discord Server IDS.
 This service does not include usernames, profile avatars, IP addresses, or message content unrelated to the bot's commands and audit channels, unless otherwise stated.

-VRCat does not collect or store:
+Santi Logger does not collect or store:
 Usernames or display names
 Profile Pictures or avatars
 Personal messages (DMs)
 Any general chat content outside designated moderation channels Government-issued ID, date of birth or IP addresses.
-## 1. Data VRCat Collects
+## 1. Data Santi Logger Collects

-VRCat collects only the personal data necessary to deliver our moderation and group management features:
+Santi Logger collects only the personal data necessary to deliver our moderation and group management features:

 Discord Information: